Boundary dynamics for holomorphic sequences, non-autonomous dynamical systems and wandering domains: Examples related to the ADM dichotomy

 So, it is reasonable to ask whether some version of part (b) of the ADM dichotomy holds for {\it any} contracting composition (or indeed sequence) of holomorphic functions between simply connected domains.
 However, concepts like invariance, ergodicity, recurrence and density of orbits only make sense when the domains $U_n$ are all identical so that boundary points can be identified.
 In particular, these concepts do not make sense for wandering domains.

 We can, however, ask whether a weaker version of part (b) of the dichotomy holds, with a different type of proof.
 More precisely, suppose that $F_n:U \to U_n$ is a contracting forward composition (or perhaps sequence) of holomorphic functions between simply connected domains for which interior orbits converge to the boundary sufficiently slowly (in some precise sense that takes the geometry of the domains into account).
-Then it is plausible that the Denjoy-Wolff set may have measure zero.
+Then it is plausible that the Denjoy--Wolff set has measure zero.

 To prove such a result, possible tools include versions of the {\it second} Borel--Cantelli lemma (such as the one used to prove Example~\ref{ex:z2}) and L\"owner's lemma (the case of equality, mentioned in the remark following Lemma~\ref{thm:Ransford non continuous}), together with Pommerenke's strong boundary mixing result \cite[Theorem~1]{Pommerenke-ergodic} in the case of forward compositions.
 Such an approach would complement our proof of the generalisation of part~(a) of the ADM dichotomy, where we used the L\"owner's lemma inequality, together with an argument similar to that used to prove the {\it first} Borel--Cantelli lemma.
 The Borel--Cantelli lemmas have a dichotomy similar to Theorem~\ref{thm:DM}, in which convergent and divergent series lead to sets of zero measure or positive measure, respectively, and in that sense they are a natural tool to attack this problem.